SCE-UMKC/ASESP16_UMKC-IS-Guide_3/README.md

 # UMKC-IS-Guide
-Its an guide to international students who are interested to be a part of UMKC.
-This mobile app lets you know the details of the university and the guildelines to follow to get admit into UMKC.
-Also specifies the pre-departure and post-departure details for students.
+Its an guide for international students who are interested to be a part of UMKC.
+It's an android application which can run on android mobile and tablet devices.
+It let users to create their profile and keep track of their profile, they can track their progress and can post their queries and comment on other users post.
+It has Navigation for information from examination to get settled in USA.
+It helps students to know about predeparture and post departure.

+Technologies Used: Android Studio, MongoDB, Mongo Lab, Eclipse, Apache Tomcat.